oswaldliam/oswald-windows-home-lab/README.md

   - [x] Assigned a static IPv4 address and identified the Default Gateway address to start the Domain Controller setup.
 (Assigned a public DNS server address for now.)
 Used the  `ipconfig` command in Windows PowerShell to identify addresses and generate a static address.
   - [x] Used Settings to check for and update Windows
   - [x] Assigned a custom computer name: domainControl
+  - [x] Used Computer Managment > Local Users and Groups and set the Administrator password

   ### Project 1 Challenges and Resolutions
   - **Challenge**: Required IP address information in order to assign static addresses